 It all sounds idyllic — and for the most part, it is.
-On my last trip here, if it hadn't been for the blaring headlines and shrill news reports calling the demonstrations "riots," I probably wouldn't have been aware of them at all — I was too busy pondering the ancients at the Acropolis and nibbling olives at dinner.
+On a trip here a few years ago, if it hadn't been for the blaring headlines and shrill news reports calling the demonstrations "riots," I probably wouldn't have been aware of them at all — I was too busy pondering the ancients at the Acropolis and nibbling olives at dinner.
 I found Greece to be the same old wonderful place...with, perhaps, a few more minor headaches.

 Political protests are indeed a common occurrence, and not just in Athens.
 Demonstrating is woven into European democracies.
 And, while protesting is generally just too much trouble for most Americans, Europeans are quick to hit the streets when they want to raise their collective voice.
 I think it's healthy.
 It's my hunch that for many years to come, Europe will be sorting this out, and travelers will encounter parades and rallies in front of parliament buildings — and anarchists wanting to hijack these events to make their points and get on the news.
 As the TV news media loves vivid footage, this is easy to do.
 But most rallies involve zero violence.
 When violence has broken out in Athens, it's been between police and protesters, not bystanders...and certainly not tourists out for a stroll.